 Other diseases can cause retinopathy.
 Carcinoma-associated retinopathy is characterized by rapid onset of blindness caused by retinal degeneration, usually of photoreceptors.
 Proliferative retinopathy can be a complication of sickle cell disease and sickle cell-thalassemia disease.
 A rare but characteristic finding of systemic lupus erythematosus is retinal exudates, usually near the disk.

-Hearing

-Hearing plays a role in safe driving.
-Hearing warning sounds, such as horns, train signals, and sirens may allow the driver to react to a potential hazard before it is visible.
-An auditory alarm or changes in the usual sound of the engine or vehicle carriage may be the first indication that the vehicle may require maintenance.
+Ear and/or hearing problems

 Hearing loss can interfere with communication between the driver and other people such as dispatchers, loading dock personnel, passengers, and law enforcement officers.

 Balance is required for safe driving and task performance (e.g., vehicle inspections, securing loads) and when getting into, and out of, trucks and buses.